lookupdaily/react-wysiwyg/README.md

 # WYSIWYG editor

-This is a React App exercise to build a WYSIWYG editor:
+This is a React learning exercise to build a WYSIWYG editor:

+**Aims:**
 - Enable Rich Text Format user input
 - Display it to the user